Glen Echo (Columbus, Ohio)

 Most of the homes in the Glen Echo neighborhood were built between 1909 and 1943 and include American Craftsman style bungalows, Shingle Style, Tudor Revival and Colonial Revival, many with front and/or sleeping porches.
 Most homes, however are not "high style" structures, and would be classified as either traditional American Foursquare or American Vernacular in style.
 The homes are a mix of single and double units with a high home-owner occupancy rate.
 Grassy boulevards are features of Glenmawr Avenue and North Fourth Street; these elliptical islands are classified as parks with the Columbus Department of Recreation.
 Stone stanchions and street furniture are a hallmark of Glenmawr Avenue.
 The 1997 listing of the neighborhood on the National Register of Historic Places was made based on the neighborhood's overall fabric as a middle class development, rather than as a collection of high style architecture.

 Homes in the neighborhood are kept in good repair.
-Residents have attempted to distance themselves from the now defunct Glen Echo South Civic Association.
 A move by some residents put the question of the neighborhood's leaving the University District up for discussion; however, the city of Columbus does not have a mechanism for detaching neighborhoods from one area Commission and reattaching that area to another commission.
-The neighborhood is currently working on creating an active civic association (Glen Echo Neighbors Civic Association or GENCA).
-Monthly GENCA governance meetings open to the public are held at 4pm on the Second Saturday of every month at the Glen Echo Presbyterian Church on Cliffside Drive.

-The three interpretive signs located in Glen Echo Park along the vacated Parkview Drive provide walkers with insights into the history of the park.

-Each year, Glen Echo Neighborhood is featured on Columbus Landmarks Foundation Walking Tour.
+The neighborhood is represented by an active 501(c)(3) nonprofit, Friends of Glen Echo, dedicated to protecting and preserving Glen Echo and its natural spaces.
+Other nonprofits and associations also dedicate volunteer time and resources to Glen Echo's preservation and improvement: FLOW, Friends of the Ravines, and the Glen Echo Bird Club.